slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Trial most candidates but hire only likable people who «get sh\*t done».

+_How to attract and keep talented people?_ Respect them, and you’ll never respect them if you don’t reward them accordingly.
+Use «golden handcuffs»: offer hires the ability to earn as much as they want, provided they generate even more income for you.
+People usually leave managers, not companies.
+Smart people won’t work extremely hard just for money.
+Good employees are hard to find.
+It takes real chutzpah to expect someone to do your work for insufficient pay while you profit heavily.
+Asking for a raise: Don’t get discouraged by a «no».
+Thank them, then ask: «What specific outcomes would be required to receive this raise within the next 3–6 months?» If they can’t answer, consider finding another employer.
+You hire them because they know their job better than you.
+If you could do it, you wouldn’t need them.
+Experience is overrated—hire for aptitude, train for skills.
+Great things are often done by people doing them for the first time.
 Your goal should be to «fire» yourself by hiring people better at your job than you are.
 Leaders must master finding and hiring talent.

-Hints:

-- When applying for a job, be more consultant than applicant.
-Don’t do interviews, have discussions.
-- Employers seek people they like, that’s «culture fit».
-It’s often less about skill and more about likability while being sufficiently good.
-Go in with a story.
-Interviewers want to know if they can spend eight hours a day with you.
-People like people like themselves.
-- Good interview questions:
+Good interview questions:

 	- «Problems you’ve solved and how?» (Elon Musk)
 	- «What did you get done this week?» (Elon Musk)
 	- «What do you own and why?» (Sandy Gottesman)
 	- «What do you believe that most people don’t?»
 	- «Show me your calendar» (reveals implementers; Codie Sanchez)
 	- «How would you solve this X problem I have right now?» (detects fast thinkers; Codie Sanchez)

-- Remember: you hire them because they know their job better than you.
-If you could do it, you wouldn’t need them.
-Experience is overrated—hire for aptitude, train for skills.
-Great things are often done by people doing them for the first time.
-- Companies hire to solve specific problems, not general optimizations—even if they need generalists.
+_There are two skill levels: still learning or confident._ Your resume should explain why you’re more valuable to the company than the next candidate.
+Show this through your experience.
+Don’t just list responsibilities—highlight how you accomplished them better than others.
+Example: Everyone sells cars, but you sold more than anyone else in the dealership for six months last year.
+That’s who gets hired.
+How to know your strenghts?
+Ask employers why they invited you for an interview — they will describe your strengths.
+When applying for a job_, be more consultant than applicant.
+Don’t do interviews, have discussions.
+Employers seek people they like, that’s «culture fit».
+It’s often less about skill and more about likability while being sufficiently good.
+Go in with a story.
+Interviewers want to know if they can spend eight hours a day with you.
+People like people like themselves.
+Companies hire to solve specific problems, not general optimizations—even if they need generalists.
 Growing companies are always hiring.
-- Decide your time’s worth in advance.
+Job search is numbers and quality: control applications and skills/portfolio strength.
+Decide your time’s worth in advance.
 Don’t let others dictate your pay—they make offers, but it’s your decision.
-- Job search is numbers and quality: control applications and skills/portfolio strength.
-- You’re not paid what you’re worth—you’re paid what you negotiate.
+You’re not paid what you’re worth—you’re paid what you negotiate.
+When you sell results, nobody asks about your skillset.
+When you sell time, you must fit a predefined role someone already knows they need.
+Rich people get paid by project and pay by the hour.
+The boss wants the most sophisticated talent for the least pay.
+Every penny spent and every second of your life not claimed is a failure in his eyes.

 > *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
 -- Henry Ford [1863]*

+> *"Your work speaks only to those on the same wavelenght as you."
+-- Jean Cocteau [1889]*

 > *"In looking for people to hire, you look for three qualities: integrity, intelligence and energy.
 And if they don’t have the first, the other two will kill you." (...)
 "Your salary is the bribe they give you to forget your dreams."